-Primarily a running quarterback, he bashed, bruised, and pummeled his way through his college career and with good reason.
+Primarily a running quarterback, he bashed, bruised, and pummeled his way through his college career, and with good reason.
 At 6'3" and 230 pounds, he was built like a fullback and ran like one.

 At the conclusion of four years of literally manhandling the competition, Tebow came to the NFL with the same questions surrounding all players making the jump.
-Will he be successful playing at this level?
+Will he be successful in playing at this level?
 Will his talents translate to professional football?

 Tebow would get a chance to answer those questions in Denver, Colorado.

-At Florida, Tebow basically ran a read option offense that allowed him to take the snap from center and decide if it was best to hand off to the running back, pass, or run the ball himself.
+At Florida, Tebow basically ran a read-option offense that allowed him to take the snap from center and decide if it was best to hand off to the running back, pass, or run the ball himself.
 It was a pretty simple offense that eliminated the need to make hot reads of defensive coverages at the line of scrimmage.

-During his rookie season Tebow saw little action.
+During his rookie season, Tebow saw little action.
 Most of his time was spent holding a clipboard and wearing headsets while learning the NFL game.
 By the end of the season, the inconsistent play of veteran quarterback Kyle Orton had fans screaming for Tebow to be inserted into the lineup.